MarcStdt/coding-challenge/README.md

 * __express__ (+ cors middleware)

 ## Setup
-To setup this project, just run one command in the root directory (the directory where this readme is located):
+To set up this project, just run one command in the root directory (the directory where this readme is located):
 `npm install`

-This will setup the server and the client workspace.
+This will set up the server and the client workspace.

 ## Start the project for development
 In order to use this project, you have to start the backend and the frontend.